-The terms cost savings, avoided cost, and opportunity cost can play an important role in business planning and decision support.
-Whereas most business people readily accept the idea of cost savings as a legitimate concept, however, the terms avoided cost and opportunity costs can be more problematic for some.
+The terms cost savings, avoided cost, and opportunity cost can play an important role in business planning, budgeting and decision support.
+Whereas most business people readily accept cost savings as a legitimate concept, the terms avoided cost and opportunity costs can be more problematic for some.
 That is unfortunate because all of these terms carry useful information for business analysis and decision support when understood and used properly.

 Cost savings, avoided costs, and opportunity costs are relative terms.

 The concepts cost savings, avoided costs, and opportunity costs are all based on similar reasoning.
 These are relative terms that have meaning only when one outcome is compared to another.
 When any of these terms appears in business planning or decision support, the key questions are: